JL-14/community-incident-forum/README.md

 ## Bugs
 ### Existing Bugs

-1. There appears to be some instability with the use of Cloudinary for uploaded images and static files.
-The serving of static files has become less stable than is ideal for the site, especially in terms of uploaded images for new reports.
-This will be investigated further and addressed in future deployments.

-2. The process for approving comments on reports needs further attention and consideration, as they appear on the site (in shaded font) before approval, and also after rejection.
+1. The process for approving comments on reports needs further attention and consideration, as they appear on the site (in shaded font) before approval, and also after rejection.

 Whilst the shaded font indicates that the comments have not been approved or verified, the better approach would be for the comments not to show until approved.
 This will be investigated further and addressed in future deployments.

-3. In terms of responsiveness, for mobile phone-sized displays (screens less than 750px wide), the logo/ site name goes off the page (whilst the rest of the site adjusts as you would expect).
+2. In terms of responsiveness, for mobile phone-sized displays (screens less than 750px wide), the logo/ site name goes off the page (whilst the rest of the site adjusts as you would expect).
 This will be investigated further and addressed in future deployments.

-4. The performance of the site is slow, largely due to the database hosting server being based in the US.
+3. The performance of the site is slow, largely due to the database hosting server being based in the US.
 A new server will be found for future deployments.

 ### Solved Bugs
 - A number of bugs were solved throughout the design of the website, on a running basis, using Chrome DevTools and online resources.

-- The location of the static files was an issue before being fully loaded onto Cloudinary (having previously been split across Cloudinary and other providers), but performance remains variable.
+- The location of the static files was an issue before being fully loaded onto Cloudinary (having previously been split across Cloudinary and other providers).

 ---

 ## Deployment
 - The programme was deployed to [Heroku](https://dashboard.heroku.com/apps/community-incident-forum).
-- The programme can be reached by the [link](https://community-incident-forum-75e7791f6b68.herokuapp.com/)
+- The app can be reached by the [link](https://community-incident-forum-75e7791f6b68.herokuapp.com/)

 ### Deploying the project as an application running locally: